Honorable Michael Dunn

-Warrant Quash Procedure: A defendant may appear in person at the counter no later than 12:00pm on any day the criminal calendar is in session (Wednesdays) and schedule a quash hearing at 1:30pm the same day.
+Warrant Quash Policy: A defendant may appear in person at the counter no later than 12:00pm on any day the criminal calendar is in session (Wednesdays) and schedule a quash hearing at 1:30pm the same day.
 The clerk shall schedule only the warrant quash hearing.
 The in-court clerk is responsible for scheduling any other hearings including the hearing the defendant failed to appear for that resulted in the warrant.
 The warrant is not quashed until the defendant appears in court and is so ordered by the judge.

 The clerk shall provide a list of walk-in add-ons to the prosecutor and public defender before 1:00pm on the hearing date.